BabylonJS/Extensions/gradingSceneOptimizer/README.md

 [Example by Tarek Sherif with webgl 2](https://tsherif.github.io/webgl2examples/occlusion.html)

 [Done on BabylonJs 3.1](http://doc.babylonjs.com/overviews/occlusionquery)

+### Smart loading – What you need to start ? :
+Add a smart loading based on grade and distance.
+Purpose : optimize the time loading.

 ### Benchmark Score, CPU and GPU recommended Features :